 Sarah’s influence feels strangely absent in a movie primarily focused on the recent aftermath of her death.
 Instead of exploring the emotional ramifications of her passing, we witness Isabelle begin a predictable romantic relationship with Matthew and Clarissa get a DNA test to see whether she may be Matthew’s daughter.
 The only character that provides the audience with an emotional and touching journey regarding Sarah’s untimely passing is Mimi.
 Although the film clearly wants to remain uplifting and show a more positive side to death, the audience is robbed of the emotional journey of grieving and thus robbed of connecting with the characters and story for a full viewing experience.

 Despite its problems with depth and narrative, Love Sarah must be commended for its strong cast and idyllic visuals.
 Similarly, there are touching moments that, when paired with the picture, draw you into the story.
 Even with the flaws in its script, the film proves slightly touching and a feel-good experience.
 Love Sarah is a film that may, at points, feel incomplete, but will still make you smile.

-Love Sarah will be released in select cinemas later in 2020.
+Love Sarah is released in select cinemas on 10th July 2020.

 Watch the trailer for Love Sarah here: